bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_signals_stationarity.md

 \end{equation}
 Please note that the averaging takes place over the individual realizations $x[n]$ and not over the random variables $X[n]$.
 Furthermore it would be better to denote the sequences of random numbers (bold capital letters) instead of the random processes itself (normal capital letters) in the subscripts of the signal statistics, because the approximation takes place over a finite length sequence and not the entire random process.
 However, because the processes are assumed to be stationary and ergodic these finite length sequences actually give a good approximation of the entire process.
 Therefore we can simplify our notation as for example $r_{\bf{XY}}[l] = r_{XY}[l]$.

-By applying this time-averaging care should be taken for the calculation of the covariance and correlation functions.
-These functions need to be calculated for a certain lag $l$.
-When this lag $l$ reaches the length of the sequences $N$, then there is a very limited number of samples to average over.
-Therefore in the calculation of the covariance and correlation functions the lag $l$ is limited by a certain upper-lag $L$, which is significantly smaller than $N$.
+When applying the time-averaging, care should be taken for the calculation of the covariance and correlation functions.
+These functions need to be calculated at different lags $l$.
+When the lag $l$ approaches the length of the sequences $N$, then there is a very limited number of samples to average over, reducing to 1 only for $l=N$.
+Therefore in the calculation of the covariance and correlation functions the lag $l$ is limited by a certain upper-lag $L$, which should be significantly smaller than $N$.

-The approximated signal statistics are denoted by a $\hat{\cdot}$ identifier.
+The approximated signal statistics are denoted by a $\hat{\cdot}$ identifier (hat).
 These approximate signal statistics are defined in the following table.
-It should be noted that the definitions of $\hat{r}$ and $\hat{\gamma}$ are biased, meaning that they are calculated by normalizing for $N$ values, whereas not always $N$ values are summed over, because of the effect of the lags.
+It should be noted that the definitions of $\hat{r}$ and $\hat{\gamma}$ are biased, meaning that they are calculated by normalizing for $N$ values, whereas not always $N$ values are used in the summation, because of the effect of shifting the signal to calculate the different lags.
+The unbiased estimate would be obtained by normalizing by $N-|l|$ instead of $N$.
+However, as we shall see later, the unbiased estimate becomes problematic when estimating the power spectrum from the autocorrelation function (see <a href="../statisticalsignalprocessing_spectrum_nonparametric/#biased-and-unbiased-estimator-of-the-autocorrelation-function">here</a>); this is the reason why we normally use the biased estimate.

 <table>
     <tr>